Josephine-Hazard/Correlation_Regression_for_Ecologists/README.md

 - To understand when to use a Regression or Correlation.
 - To know how to perform Regression or Correlation in R and check for assumptions.
-- To Make a graph and include the key parameters for use in a scientific report.
+- To make a graph and include the key parameters for use in a scientific report.

 ----
 # Find the Tutorial [here] ()